10 Best Hikes from Banff Town (No Car Required)

 2. Bow River Trail to Bow Falls

 The easy walk along the Bow River Trail to the Bow Falls is a beautiful and highly enjoyable walk along the Bow River.
-Starting from Central Park, this easy Banff walking trail takes you from main part of the Banff townsite across the Bow River on the Banff Pedestrian Bridge to the Bow Falls.
+Starting from Central Park, this easy Banff walking trail takes you from downtown Banff across the Bow River on the Banff Pedestrian Bridge to the Bow Falls.

 Bow River Trail Stats